 But then there are the details, which begin to loom when my escort at the Empire is unable to get the card key to open the door to my room.

-After several futile attempts she ends up summoning one of the room boys, in this instance an immaculately tailored middle-aged man who saunters up to us about 10 minutes later with a “here we go again” expression that seems to further embarrass my flustered host.
+After several futile attempts, she ends up summoning one of the room boys, in this instance an immaculately tailored middle-aged man who saunters up to us about 10 minutes later with a “here we go again” an expression that seems to further embarrass my flustered host.

 From my balcony, I am able to savor an intoxicating ocean breeze, manicured gardens, a network of swimming pools, and beaches that seem to stretch forever.

 Visitors can choose from eight restaurants, or visit the shopping arcade that features photos of past guests, including King Abdullah of Jordan, Pamela Anderson, and Bill Clinton, who reportedly stayed three days (though apparently not with Miss Anderson) in a $16,600 per night, football-field-sized suite that features its own swimming pool and carpets flecked with real gold.
 The mere thought of all that opulence made my undernourished stomach begin to growl.